shurik179/yozh/docs/quickstart/hello_world.rst

 =============

-The `CIRCUITPY` drive which was created during installation of CircuitPython on ItsyBitsy RP2040 contains a special file, `code.py`.
+The `CIRCUITPY` drive which was created during installation of CircuitPython on EPS32-S3  contains a special file, `code.py`.
 This file always contains the code of the  current program running on the board.
 As soon as you turn the robot on or hit reset, the robot starts  executing this program.